Epicurus and the Garden

 "empiricists" (ἐμπειρικοί), "rationalists" (λογικοὶ)

-The empiricists questioned whether we need to recognize a power of mind that grasps relations of consequence and incompatibility we represent in a deductive theory.
+The empiricists opposed the rationalism in Plato and Aristotle.
+They questioned whether we need to recognize a power of mind that grasps universals that give us knowledge of consequence and incompatibility that we can exhibit in a deductive theory.

 The following example helps make the issue a little clearer.